mikecinnamon/PythonRefresher/[PY-01] Introduction to Python.md

 * A **web scraping** program that captures data on the current prices published in an e-commerce web site, storing them in a database.

-* A **machine learning** program that trains an algorithm that assigns credit scores to borrowers in a lending platform.
+* A **machine learning** program that trains a model that assigns credit scores to borrowers in a lending platform.

-* A **pricing algorithm** that estimates the market price of a real estate asset.
+* A **pricing model** that estimates the market price of a real estate asset.

 These programs are later executed many times without being modified.
 But you can use Python in other ways.
 For instance, to examine the variation of the stock price of a specific company, or the structure of the vacation rental market in a specific region.
 Either for developing a program, which always involves a bit of trial and error, or in a data analysis, we use a basic tool, the **Python interactive interpreter**.
-We can have several instances of the interpreter, called **kernels**, running independently in our computer.
+You can have several instances of the interpreter, called **kernels**, running independently in our computer.
 To deal with the Python interpreter, Pythonistas use an app that provides an as interface to the Python interpreter, chosen among the many available choices (see below).

 ## Python modules and packages

 Many additional resources have been added to Python in the form of **modules**.
 A module is just a text file containing Python code.
 Modules are grouped in **libraries**.
 The **Python Standard Library**, distributed with Python, contains **built-in modules** providing standardized solutions for many problems that occur in everyday programming.
 For instance, the module `math` provides mathematical functions, while the module `datetime` provides functions for manipulating dates and times.

-Other libraries are typically called **packages**, because their elements are packed according to some specific rules which allow you to install and call them together.
+Other libraries are called **packages**, because their elements are packed according to some specific rules which allow you to install and call them together.
 Python can be extended by more than 300,000 packages.
 Some big packages like scikit-learn (a machine learning toolkit) have **subpackages**.

 Since the basic Python toolkit (without any module) is quite limited, you will need to **import** additional resources for practically everything.
 Once a module has been imported, all its functions are available.
 Alternatively, you can import a single function from a module.
 Resources are imported just for the current kernel.
 You can only import from packages which are already **installed** in your computer.